trimble-oss/devguide/content/development-practises/code-review.md

 ### Use a Checklist

 A checklist helps to catch omissions which are one of the hardest things to catch in a review.
 A checklist assures that the review captures mistakes a team tends to repeat.
 The list should be updated over time to add repeated mistakes and remove ones the team has learned not to make.
-Appendix A contains a sample checklist
+Appendix A contains a sample checklist.

 ## Appendix A: Code Review Checklist